Robust high-order low-rank BUG integrators based on explicit Runge--Kutta methods: Introduction

-A challenging issue concerns the time-integration of the different factors ${\mathbf U}$, ${\mathbf S}$, and ${\mathbf V}$.
-Perhaps the most intuitive approach is to consider the differential equations derived in \cite{koch2007dynamical} and governing the evolution of the low-rank factorization over time:
+A challenging issue concerns the time-integration of the \typo{low-rank factorization~\eqref{eq:sol}}.
+Perhaps the most intuitive approach is to consider the \typo{system of} differential equations, derived in~\cite{koch2007dynamical}, that describes the evolution of the low-rank \typo{factors $({\mathbf U}, {\mathbf S}, {\mathbf V})$} over time:

-where we have assumed that ${\mathbf U}^T\dot{\mathbf U}={\mathbf V}^T\dot{\mathbf V}={\mathbf 0}$.
-Unfortunately, this system involves the inverse of ${\mathbf S}$, which can cause severe time-step size restrictions if the singular values of ${\mathbf S}$ are small, since the step size of standard time-integration schemes must be proportional to the smallest nonzero singular value.
-An alternative formulation to \eqref{eq:low-rank_ode} is obtained by projecting the matrix differential equation \eqref{eq:ode} onto the tangent space of the manifold $\M_r$ of rank-$r$ matrices:
+where \typo{the orthogonality constraints ${\mathbf U}^\top\dot{\mathbf U} = {\mathbf 0}$ and ${\mathbf V}^\top\dot{\mathbf V} = {\mathbf 0}$ have been imposed for uniqueness}.
+Unfortunately, this system involves the inverse of ${\mathbf S}$, which can \typo{lead to} severe restrictions \typo{on the time-step when} the singular values of ${\mathbf S}$ are small, since the step size of standard time-integration schemes must be proportional to the smallest nonzero singular value.
+An equivalent formulation \typo{of}~\eqref{eq:low-rank_ode} is obtained by projecting the matrix differential equation~\eqref{eq:ode} onto the tangent space of the manifold $\M_r$ of rank-$r$ matrices:

 where